To everyone who assisted and supported

-Each October, the El Paso County Homeless Veterans Coalition (EPCHVC) conducts a one-day “Stand Down” to assist homeless veterans followed by a multi-day Transitional Housing Initiative (THI) to assist homeless veterans and their families.
-Both events provide immediate assistance and support towards obtaining viable solutions to their particular homelessness situation.
+The El Paso County Homeless Veterans Coalition (EPCHVC) conducts an annual one-day “Stand Down” to assist homeless veterans.
+It is followed by a multi-day Transitional Housing Initiative (THI) to assist homeless veterans and their families.
+In addition, the EPCHVC provides year round monetary assistance to Veterans in need through the Homeless Prevention Program (HPP).

 The EPCHVC attempts to identify homeless veteran family for a Transitional Housing Initiative (THI) specifically designed to immediately take a homeless veteran family unit off the street, remove several major barriers to improving the family unit’s living conditions and get the family unit into safe housing situation where they can be together as a family.
 EPCHVC provides the homeless veteran family a safe and secure place to stay, including meals, transportation, assistance with navigating supporting agencies, and mentoring.